w3c/wcag2ict/acknowledgements.md

 ## Acknowledgements

-### Active Participants of the WCAG2ICT Task Force involved in the Development of this Document
+### Active Participants of the WCAG2ICT Task Force Involved in the Development of this Document
 * Shadi Abou-Zahra (Amazon)
 * Charles Adams (Oracle Corporation)
 * Bruce Bailey (U.S. Access Board)